TZstatsADS/fall2019-project4-sec2-grp5/README.md

 **Contribution statement**:

-+   Li, Sixuan: Code KNN post-processing, Process data for the final linear regression
++   Li, Sixuan: Code KNN post-processing, Process data for the final linear regression in Python
 +   Mathew, Jess: Prepare slides, Set up team meetings
 +   Mbithe, Nicole: Code the ALS algorithm in Python,  Edit slides, and Do the presentation
 +   Wu, Qiqi: Derive the formula for ALS,  Implement ALS  in R
-+   Xiao, Lihao: Code the SGD algorithm, Conduct the linear regression
++   Xiao, Lihao: Code the SGD algorithm, Conduct the linear regression in R

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.